ibm-cloud-docs/codeengine/troubleshoot-build.md

 #### Resolution for a wrong protocol or missing secret during build
 {: #ts-build-wrongprotocol}

 The URL to a Git repository can be specified by using either the HTTPS or SSH protocol.
 GitHub and GitLab provide a way to toggle the URL format in the Git UI.
 The HTTPS protocol requires no authentication but can be used only if the repository is public.
 For private repositories, you must use the SSH protocol and provide a secret for the repository.
-Repositories in a GitHub Enterprise setup can be public but still require authentication (such as repositories in `github.ibm.com`), and those GitHub Enterprise repositories can also be used only by using SSH protocol.
+Repositories in a GitHub Enterprise setup can be public but still require authentication, and those GitHub Enterprise repositories can also be used only by using SSH protocol.

 **For public repositories**
 <br />